 For Tier II/III incidents, the Drilling Foreman is the initial On-Scene IC.
-The drilling vessel personnel may be directed to a secure area to await the arrival of emergency response personnel.
-Depending on the incident, drilling vessel personnel may be incorporated into the IMT, when applicable.
+The drillship personnel may be directed to a secure area to await the arrival of emergency response personnel.
+Depending on the incident, drillship personnel may be incorporated into the IMT, when applicable.

-Upon notification, the QI would ensure activation of the IMT (Tier II or III response).
-During Tier II events, the Mutual Aid agreements cover resource issues associated with personnel and equipment.
-The QI acts as the company representative for commitment of additional resources.
+Upon notification, the QI would ensure activation of the IMT (Tier II or Tier III response).
+During Tier II events, the response contractor provides personnel and equipment.
+During Tier III events, the QI acts as the company representative for commitment of additional resources.
 The QI can be either the IC or the DIC.
-Tier II or III incidents will normally be managed from the ICP located in Shell's offices at 3601 C Street, Suite 1000, Anchorage, Alaska.
-Forward command posts could be established on the drilling vessel, at Barrow, and/or at Wainwright, as necessary.
+Tier II or Tier III incidents would normally be managed from the ICP located in Shell's offices at 3601 C Street, Suite 1000, Anchorage, Alaska.
+Forward command posts could be established on the drillship, at Barrow, and/or at Wainwright, as necessary.